SEARCH

 One of the most popular recipes online for homemade weed killer calls for some combination of vinegar, dish soap, and salt (sodium chloride) or Epsom salt (magnesium sulfate).

-We’ve already discussed the effects of vinegar in the garden here and what dish soap does to plants here.
+We’ve already discussed the effects of vinegar in the garden here and what dish soap does to plants here, which ranges from useless to harmful depending on the application.

-In addition to Bibilical stories, you may have heard the famous story of the Romans salting the farmland of Carthage.
+In addition to Biblical stories, you may have heard of the Romans salting the farmland of Carthage.
 That’s more folklore than history, apparently, but we’ve long known about the toxic effects of salt.

 But now, knowing the environmental damage caused as it gets into our fresh waterways, many communities are seeking alternatives.